-WPI Fellows will complete a nine-month experiential learning curriculum rooted in gender and racial justice.
+WPI Fellows will complete a 40-hour experiential learning curriculum rooted in gender and racial justice.
 Monthly trainings will build the skills needed to successfully move policy, including organizing, civic engagement, and leadership.
 Fellows will also learn about key issues critical to women’s success.

 How to Apply

 The application for our inaugural class of WPI Fellows will be released on January 15, 2021.
 Complete the form below to receive WPI updates and to be notified of the application release.

 Now more than ever, women’s voices must be heard.
 Through their lived experience, women know what they and their families need to thrive.
 And when women lead, their families, communities, and countries benefit.
 Women in Alabama are ready to claim their seat – or bring their own if they must – and create a system where all voices are finally heard.